Willyzw/slammy/Vision/README.md

   - Note: it is found the parameter `setting_kfGlobalWeight=1.0f` suited better to our data, so please update it in `stereo_dso_ros.cpp`

-## How to run volumetric dense mapping with Voxblox
+# How to run volumetric dense mapping with Voxblox
 - As mentioned before, the depth maps produced by Zed2 camera is error-contaminated, thus how to eliminate the noise is a challenging task.
 One de-factor standard method is to use the TSDF-based volumetric representation to fuse the depth maps.
 - Clone `https://github.com/ethz-asl/voxblox` to catkin workspace `~/Software/src/voxblox`
 - Install the dependencies as [instruction](https://voxblox.readthedocs.io/en/latest/pages/Installation.html)
-- Here we use the estimated camera estimated by ORB-SLAM `assets\2021-07-17-15-30-46_orb-slam-est-poses.txt`
+- Here we use the estimated camera estimated by Stereo ORB-SLAM `results\slammy_two_loops_traj_stereo-orb-slam.txt`
 - A customized voxblox config for our data can be found [here](configs\voxblox\zed2.launch)
 - Note that voxblox used to look-up the camera transform from rosbag, to feed the poses by an external file some modifications are needed as can be seen in `configs/voxblox/transformer.h` and `configs/voxblox/transformer.cc`
 - After performing the aboved metioned steps, the voxblox program should be ready to run with `roslaunch voxblox_ros zed2.launch`
-- An example mesh output can be found in `assets/2021-07-17-voxblox-mesh.ply`
+- An example mesh output can be found in `results/2021-07-17-voxblox-mesh.ply`

-## How to run SuperPoint & SuperGlue
+# How to run SuperPoint & SuperGlue
 - A hands-on notebook is ready to demostrate how the SuperPoint and SuperGlue is performed using the pre-trained model.
 - Notebook for SuperPoint: `SuperPoint\superpoint_handson.ipynb` \
 <img src="https://github.com/Willyzw/SuperPointPretrainedNetwork/blob/master/superpoint-demo.gif?raw=true" alt="superpoint.gif" width="750"/> </br>